congomongo/congomongo/readme.markdown

 Dependencies
 ------------

-You need to have the mongodb-java-driver and clojure on your classpath in order to use congomongo.
+Congomongo requires the mongodb-java-driver and clojure on your classpath.
 A working jar of the mongodb-java-api is included in deps, but you can also get the latest one [here](http://www.github.com/mongodb/mongo-java-driver).
 Just in case you don't have clojure try looking [here](http://www.github.com/richhickey/clojure).